Want free science lessons you can use in class tomorrow?

 Read More »

-Easy Emergency Sub Plans for Science Teachers
+Easy Science Sub Plans for Emergency Days

-Creating sub plans can be one of the most stressful parts of teaching.
-And nothing is worse than an emergency sub day because you’re sick or you have to stay home to care for someone else.
-Without warning, it’s easy to tell the sub to play a video or use
+Nothing is worse than an emergency sub day because you’re sick or you have to stay home to care for someone else.
+Coming up with science sub plans can be a frustrating addition to an already stressful day.
+Without warning, it’s easy to tell the sub to play a video

 Read More »